jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 These are specific to my Ubuntu box, probably won't work without editting for you.

 - !speedtest - requires speedtestcli be installed first, then runs a speedtest on the computer this bot is on, then returns the results.
-- !network - scans your home network (requires nmap installed) and reports on IPs of hosts that are up.
+- !network - scans your network that the bot is on (requires nmap installed) and reports on IPs of hosts that are up.
+Maybe don't do this unless it's on your home network..
-- !cpu - reports on CPU usage percent, followed by temps. hardcoded to 4 cores as that's all my server has
+- !cpu - reports on CPU usage percent, followed by temps. hardcoded to 4 cores as that's all my server has - no use, just fun

 Time Triggered events:
-- by default you will get a morning message and weather report at 745am (just change this in the code if it's unwanted)
+- by default you will get a morning message and weather report at 745am (just change this in the code if it's unwanted) (IF you have the google api key filled out)
 - a reminder to do your physio at 7pm ;)
-- cybersecurity new roundup at 9am
+- cybersecurity news roundup at 9am
 - These are just placeholders, change them to things that work for you or delete/comment them out

 ## Getting Started